 The Division of Diversity, Equity, & Educational Achievement administers and supports several service programs and scholarships that support UW–Madison students as well as faculty and staff.

-Accessibility and Belonging Administration (ABA) provides inclusive support and resources to all UW–Madison faculty and staff.
+The Accessibility and Belonging Administration (ABA) portfolio delivers inclusive support and resources to all UW–Madison faculty and staff.
 Services offered within the ABA umbrella include affirmative action compliance, disability resources and accommodations, learning communities for facilitating dialogue and change, and research, evaluation, and quality improvement.

 The Office of Affirmative Action Planning and Programming (OAAPP) oversees UW–Madison’s strategies and compliance related to Equal Employment Opportunity and Affirmative Action.
 This includes developing and implementing UW–Madison’s Affirmative Action Plans and providing data-informed service to the university and schools, colleges, and divisions.
 OAAPP serves as a resource hub for workforce diversity, equity, and inclusion and supports institutional efforts in creating a welcoming and inclusive community.